Walking To Lose Weight Chart: Kgs & Lbs (Effective BMI-Based Walking Plans)

 Factors that can make weight loss through walking vary from person to person include any preexisting health conditions that may lower their walking speed or mobility, starting weight, previous activity levels, as well as how frequently one walks and the distance and exertion they put in.

 There is no standard amount of walking a person should do in relation to their body mass index rating (BMI) since–due to the factors mentioned above–everyone has a different starting point and varying levels of mobility.
-However, we can give some general ranges of how much to walk according to BMI and explain why this can be more helpful than simply going by the number on the scale.
+However, we can give some general ranges of the amount of walking according to BMI and explain why this can be more helpful than simply going by the number on the scale.

-BMI classification percentile and cut off points provide ranges or generalized levels of health based on a person’s height and weight, ranging from underweight to severely obese.4
+BMI classification percentile and cut off points provide ranges or generalized levels of health based on a person’s height and weight, ranging from underweight to severely obese.6

 Gender, lifestyle, and habits also had some impact but age did not seem to play much of a factor in these differences.
 These factors, as well as the scale’s inability to determine one’s height make BMI much more accurate for general health assessments.